Parents & Guardians Clearing Advice

 Head to our Clearing FAQs page for details of the University of Portsmouth’s clearing process.

-Go to open days - If you’ve got the time, try to go with your prospective student to as many open days as you can.
+Clearing Visit Days - If you’ve got the time, try to go with your son or daughter to as many open days as you can.
 Open days are the best way to discover details about universities and courses that you might not find easily online.
 Make the most of open days by exploring the facilities, talking to lecturers and current students, and attending course talks.
-If you can’t attend an open day, try to visit the city to get a feel for where your prospective student might be living.
+If you can’t attend an open day, try to visit the city to get a feel for where your child might be living.

-You could also speak to friends and family about their university experiences to discover universities and courses your prospective student might not have considered.
+You could also speak to friends and family about their university experiences to discover universities and courses your child might not have considered.

 Find out more about Clearing Visit Days